rwjuergens/deployments-kubernetes/README.md

-# deployments-kubernetes for Raspberyy Pi 4 B
+# deployments-kubernetes for Raspberry Pi 4 B

 Docker images are compatible with armv71 architecture